Towards a Practical, Budget-Oblivious Algorithm for the Adwords Problem under Small Bids: Preliminaries

 where $\bE[\cA(G, \cO(B))]$ is the expected size of matching produced by $\cA$; the expectation is over the random bits used by $\cA$.
 We may assume that the worst case graph and the order of arrival of buyers, given by $\cO(B)$, are chosen by an adversary who knows the algorithm.
 It is important to note that the algorithm is provided random bits {\em after} the adversary makes its choices. \end{definition}

 \begin{remark} For each problem studied in this paper, we will assume that the offline matching is complete.
-It is easy to extend the arguments, without changing the competitive ratio, in case the offline matching is not complete.
-As an example, this is done for OBM in Remark \ref{rem.not-perfect}. \end{remark}
+It is easy to extend the arguments, without changing the competitive ratio, in case the offline matching is not complete. \end{remark}